Patellar Tendonitis (Jumper’s Knee)

-James McCormack is a Physical Therapist who specializes in knee, foot & ankle injuries. www.james-mccormack.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+James McCormack is a Physical Therapist who specializes in knee, foot & ankle injuries. www.james-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

-This is a great knee brace for jumper’s knee as as it has similar action as the Cambivo design but works over both the quads and patellar tendon.
-This is best for those who have more severe tendon symptoms, including in the quads tendon and need more support.Buy Now
+This is a great knee brace for Jumper’s knee as it has a similar action as the Cambivo design but works over both the quads and patellar tendon.

 In our experience, the Mueller Jumpers Knee Brace is best for those with more severe tendon symptoms, including in quad tendon pain.Buy Mueller Brace on Amazon

 These compressive sleeves provide compression around the whole knee.
 This is helpful to improve proprioception, awareness and control of the knee joint.

 This is a good jumper’s knee brace for those with pain under the patella in addition to tendon pain.Buy Neenca Brace on Amazon